Push: Concurrent Probabilistic Programming for Bayesian Deep Learning

 \section{Discussion}

-We explore the combination of probabilistic programming, NNs, and concurrency in the context of Bayesian inference on function spaces in this paper.
-In particular, we demonstrate (1) how particles can be used to approximately describe function space distributions in \lang{} and (2) BDL algorithms can be implemented as concurrent procedures on particles that interact seamlessly with gradients.
+We explore the combination of probabilistic programming, NNs, and concurrency in the context of BDL in this paper.
+In particular, we demonstrate (1) how particles can be used to approximately describe distributions on NNs in \lang{} and (2) BDL algorithms can be implemented as concurrent procedures on particles that interact seamlessly with gradients.
 We also explore the challenges of scaling such an implementation and demonstrate promising single-node multi-GPU scaling results.

-If a sequential process is analogous to a point-estimate, then a concurrent process is analogous to obtaining a distributional estimate.
-This analogy reframes aspects of Bayesian inference in language and systems terms, and hints at why a combined language and systems approach offered by probabilistic programming is not only feasible, but well-founded and advantageous as well.
-Our hope is that \lang{} can form a springboard for exploring more BDL algorithms that have more expressive communication patterns.
-Applying more advanced language and systems optimizations to \lang{} is also an interesting direction of research, particularly since we can leverage the same hardware architectures that are used for distributed NN training.
+Extending \lang{} to a distributed setting is an interesting direction of future work.
+Another interesting direction is to extend \lang{} so that it supports a single particle across devices so that we can use larger models.
+Our hope is that \lang{} can be used to more easily develop and test the performance of novel BDL algorithms that have more expressive communication patterns and at larger scale.